brendanbeck62/brendanbeckcom/README.md

 1. Application load balancer forwarding port 80 to it's target group
 1. DNS is configured by Cloudflare, pointing to the DNS name of the ALB.

+There are currently 2 workspaces configured, prod and test.
+The idea is that any infra changes occur in the test workspace for testing, and then once PRd into master the prod workspace can be caughtup.

 ## TODO
 - [ ] Static file server (s3?)
 - [ ] JWT server to put put other subdomains behind a login [Devon Crawford Video](https://www.youtube.com/watch?v=SC7lLm6QAb8&ab_channel=DevonCrawford)